236 people are interested

 - Orientation or Training

-- SAVAs are required to commit to a minimum of two on-call shifts per month.
+- SAVAs are required to commit to a minimum of three on-call shifts per month.
 These shifts may be weeknight shifts from 5pm-8am or weekend shifts of 8am-8pm or 8pm-8am.

 - SAVAs are required to complete our free and comprehensive 40 hour training prior to signing up for on-call shifts.